WayneDW/WayneDW.github.io/_posts/2023-05-20-Coupling-by-Reflection.md

 ### Reflection Coupling

-When drift is zero, synchronous coupling doesn't induce any contraction and $\\|X_t-Y_t\\|$ remains fixed for any $t$.
+When the drift term $U$ is zero, we observe that $\\|X_t-Y_t\\|$ remains fixed for any $t$ and synchronous coupling doesn't induce any contraction.
 Let's explore an alternative coupling where the Brownian motion moves in the opposite direction.
 We anticipate that, with some probability, the processes will eventually merge.

 $$\begin{align}
   \mathrm{d}X_t &= U(X_t)\mathrm{d}t+\mathrm{d}W_t\notag\\